 Take time for yourself so you can be a better family caregiver.
 We are updating our website and would like your feedback.
 Click here to take a short survey.

 Respite is not the same as hospice.
-Hospice is a service for people who have a terminal illness and who have less than 6 months to live.
+Hospice is a service for people who have a terminal illness and who have less than six months to live.
+Also, respite is also not palliative care.
+Palliative care is provided by a team of palliative care doctors, nurses, social workers and others who work together with a patient's other doctors to provide an extra layer of support.

 Family caregivers have many things in common.
 They love their family and want to see they get the best care possible.